Ledgex/interview-task-senior/README.md

 Once you have the project downloaded and installed, we'd like for you to complete the following tasks.
 We've included a few small bonus tasks/fixes as well.

+Transactions
-1. Create a new page that shows all Transactions in the system.
-The TransactionRepository has fake Transactions already that you can pull in through the API.
+1. Create a new page that shows all Transactions in the system in a simple table.
+The TransactionRepository has fake Transactions already.
+You'll have to wire this through to an API endpoint.
 2. Sort the Transactions by TradeDate DESC.
 3. The "Amount" calculation is Units * Price.
 4. On the UI, ensure the amounts are properly formatted show USD currency and the As Of Date is formatted to show MM-DD-YYYY.

+Market Values
-5. Fix the Market Values screen to also format the amount properly
+1. Fix the Market Values on the home dashboard to also format the amount properly
-6. Finally, on the Market Values screen, adjust the color of the performance numbers.
+2. Finally, on the Market Values screen, adjust the color of the performance numbers.
 If the value is > 0%, make it green.
 If = 0%, leave it black.
 If < 0% make it red.

 ## Mockups